 From among many of our Lord’s sayings, these have been chosen to guide our understanding, for they reveal to us the intention of the giver, the nature of the gift and the condition for its reception.
 Since our weak minds cannot comprehend the Father or the Son, we have been given the Holy Spirit as our intermediary and advocate, to shed light on that hard doctrine of our faith, the incarnation of God.

-This reading on the Holy Ghost as the gift, the Spirit of Truth and the light who leads us to authentic knowledge and understanding of the things of God is an excerpt from Saint Hilary of Poitiers’ treatise On the Trinity (Lib.
+This post is on the Holy Ghost as the gift, the Spirit of Truth.
+He is the light who leads us to authentic knowledge and understanding of the things of God.
+It is an excerpt from Saint Hilary of Poitiers’ treatise On the Trinity (Lib.
 2, 1, 33.35: PL 10, 50-51, 73-75).
-It is used in the Roman office of readings for Friday of the 7th week of Easter in preparation for the Feast of Pentecost.
+It appears in the Roman office of readings for Friday of the 7th week of Easter in preparation for the Feast of Pentecost.
 The accompanying biblical reading comes from the 2nd Letter of John.